 If your estate requires a probate proceeding, your estate will become part of the public record, it will be subject to a minimum 6 month creditor period, and your family will have to deal with a long and drawn out legal process.
 A well designed estate plan will help you avoid the pitfall that is probate.

-Schedule Your Appointment With Ozinga, Lepore, Campbell & Lord Today
+Schedule Your Appointment With Ozinga, Campbell, Lord & Franco Today

-Want to learn more about Ozinga, Lepore, Campbell and Lord’s experience spanning over 70 years of practicing law in the Greater Chicago Area?
+Want to learn more about Ozinga, Campbell, Lord & Franco’s experience spanning over 70 years of practicing law in the Greater Chicago Area?